thinkdream/abac-explained/README.md

 # abac-explained
-Personal thoughts on a Attribute Based Access Control sys.
+Unsuccessful personal thoughts on a Attribute Based Access Control sys.
 Don't worry, not quite ABAC.

 (a naive explanation for myself during learning these things)